coltbrand/AppDevExamples/README.md

 Example_API_JSON - Java - This code currently acts as an API for other Java programs to interface with the Automation Control rooms.
 There are two public methods: MonitorBot and DeployBot.
 Monitor bot returns the status and progress of the bot that matches the supplied run id.
 Deploy bot tells the control room to deploy a bot of the specified type.
 This method returns whether this was successful or not.

 Example_UsingAPI_JSON - C# - This code is an example of using an outside API (Dell device API) and parsing returning JSON data to then send to a server to generate labels.
 This code is used by a .Net form.

+Example_SQL - SQL - These scripts are some examples of my SQL knowledge.
+Task explaination has been added in the commenting of the files.